guide huayna picchu 2023

 DifficultModerate to hard

-A. Meaning of Huayna Picchu name
+A. What does Huayna Picchu mean?

 huayna picchu sign

 The name can be translated, literally, like Huayna equal to Young, and Picchu equal to Mountain.
-The young mountain would be the exact translation of its Quechua name, in contrast to the citadel in front called the lost city of the Incas or Machu Picchu (The old mountain)
+The Young Mountain would be the exact translation of its Quechua name, in contrast to the citadel in front called the lost city of the Incas or Machu Picchu (The old mountain)

-Unfortunately, the Inca culture didn’t leave a well-defined writing system to be able to know the names of their citadels, fortress, and temples inter alia, with precision.
+Unfortunately, the Inca culture didn’t leave a well-defined writing system to be able to know the names of their citadels, fortresses, and temples inter alia, with precision.
 For this reason, there are two forms to write the mountain name: Huayna Picchu or Wayna Picchu.
 In this sense, this name, deduced from local historians and Spanish chroniclers, is an approximation of his real name.

 Location